Cricket Basics

 Beginner-friendly ideas for batting, bowling, fielding, innings, overs, wickets, and formats.

-Use these areas to learn concepts in original, simple language before applying them to proof, practice, matches, trials, and team review.
-For official laws and competition rules, always refer to the relevant governing body or organiser.
+Learn these areas in simple language before applying them to proof, practice, matches, and trials.

 Beginner-friendly ideas for batting, bowling, fielding, innings, overs, wickets, and formats.